Current Projects

 Trade HERizons

 Trade HERizons is a career exploration and college preparation program with a focus on exposure to trades and technology careers, enhancing essential skills, career exploration and personal development.
-Participants experience hands-on learning opportunities with Holland College, meet mentors and tour with industry employers.
+Participants experience hands-on learning opportunities with Holland College and the Construction Association of PEI, meet mentors and tour with industry employers.
 The program enhances participants' life skills and focuses on labour market research, resumes, interviews, math and team building.
 More information

 Still Visible—Keeping Senior Women Together

-The Still Visible initiative focuses on creating a peer-support-based network of senior women to strengthen their leadership skills.
-Self-identified women (including transwomen, gender non-binary and genderqueer folks) ages 55 and up come together to explore gender, leadership and ageing.
-The group meets bimonthly.
+The Still Visible initiative focuses on creating a peer-support-based network of senior women to help reduce social isolation.
+Self-identified senior women and gender-diverse folks ages 55 and up come together to explore gender, shared experience and aging.
+The group meets every two weeks.
 More information

 Pathways To Thrive